UniUSNet: A Promptable Framework for Universal Ultrasound Disease Prediction and Tissue Segmentation: Methodology

 \subsection{Adaptive Domain Testing and Fine-tuning with Adapters}

-To evaluate the versatility and adaptability of our proposed universal model across new domain datasets, we introduce an advanced fine-tuning scheme inspired by adapter theory \cite{jia2022visual}, which has shown significant promise in the natural language processing domain.
-Adapter theory posits that instead of retraining the entire model for new tasks or domains, one can insert small trainable modules, or adapters, within the pre-existing model layers.
-These adapters adjust the model's behavior to accommodate new tasks or domains without altering the core parameters, thus preserving the original model's knowledge while enabling efficient adaptation.
+To assess our universal model's adaptability to new datasets, we introduced a fine-tuning approach inspired by adapter theory \cite{jia2022visual}.
+Instead of retraining the entire model, we insert small trainable modules (adapters) into the existing model layers.
+These adapters allow the model to adjust to new tasks without altering core parameters, preserving the original knowledge.

-In our approach, we freeze all parameters of the entire encoder-decoder structure, maintaining the integrity of the pre-trained model.
-When new dataset are introduced, we only fine-tune the learnable fully connected projection layer parameters.
-This selective fine-tuning ensures that the model can quickly adapt to new tasks or domains with minimal computational overhead and without the risk of catastrophic forgetting.
-The detailed steps of our fine-tuning process are as follows: